2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Johnson our game drive guide in Savuti and Moremi

 At 6 pm, we departed camp again.
 Heading for Mababe gate.
-The day before, we had some rain, so the road wasn’t in perfect condition.
+We had some rain the day before, so the road wasn’t in perfect condition.
 And we didn’t see a lot of animals during the drive.

-After some driving we arrived at the Mababe gate, leaving Savuti.
-A bit outside the camp we saw an impala that was clearly hit by a car.
-A bit further an aardvark as well.
-It was the first aardvark I ever saw, so it was really sad to see it lying there on it’s back and bled-empty.
+After some driving, we arrived at the Mababe gate, leaving Savuti.
+A bit outside the camp, we saw an impala that was hit by a car.
+A bit further, an aardvark as well.
+It was the first aardvark I ever saw, so it was sad to see it lying on its back and bloodied.

 Another veterinary control point to disinfect our shoes and tires before we arrived at Maun again was Botswana’s touristic capital.
-There we bought some more food and drinks and headed for the Greenfire Lodge again.
+We bought some more food and drinks there and headed for the Greenfire Lodge again.

 I spent the whole afternoon swimming in the pool and relaxing.
 I did take some time to focus on photographing the insects.
 But since I don’t know the local ones, it was hard to get good pictures.

-After dinner, we did the impala drinking game, but since I wasn’t feeling too good I went to bed pretty early.
+After dinner, we played the impala drinking game, but I went to bed pretty early since I wasn’t feeling too well.

 Day 12: Saltpans and thunderstorms